Crohn's disease symptoms and diagnosis background

 - Growth retardation/reduction

-Extra-intestinal Symptoms
+Extraintestinal Symptoms

 - Arthritis

-- Dermatitis (Erythema nodosum)
+- Dermatitis (erythema nodosum)

-- Ocular inflammation (Uveitis)
+- Ocular inflammation (uveitis)

 - Hepatobiliary disease

-various diagnostic methods are necessary."
+a variety of diagnostic methods are required."

 Diagnosis